Chances are, the primary goal of your bookkeeping website is to generate leads.

 If this sounds like the right solution for you, you can sign up for Termageddon using my referral link to save 10%.

-If you have any questions about privacy policies or need help adding them to your website, please don’t hesitate to reach out and schedule a free 15-minute consultation.
+If you have any questions about privacy policies or need help adding them to your website, please don’t hesitate to reach out and schedule a 1:1 brainstorming call.
 I’m always happy to help!